 Like everything, you get the best out of technology when used in moderation.
 One effective way to reduce its use is to create tech-free zones, for example, the dining room and/or kitchen.

 Simple changes like these can encourage more family time and help your kids avoid overusing their devices.
 You can also assign time periods such as lunch time or after 10pm as tech-free zones; this has the added benefit of improving their sleep and eating habits.

 Just because they spend most of their hours buried in a screen doesn’t mean they should lose basic interpersonal communication skills.

 This behaviour can stem from your own media habits.
 If you’re staring at a screen when interacting with your children, they may decide it’s okay to do it too and start to devalue in person communication.

-Contact us today to find out how you can help safeguard the health of your children by storing stem cells from their baby teeth.
+Contact us today to find out how you can help safeguard the health of your children by storing cells from their baby teeth.